lexeii/polyphone-doc-rst/docs/en/manual/soundfont-editor/tree.rst

 below each instrument.
 A click on an instrument or on one of its divisions leads to the :ref:`instrument editor <instrument editor>`.
-A click on the header “:guilabel:`Instruments`” displays the :ref:`configuration summary <conf summ instrument>` of all instruments.
+A click on the header :guilabel:`Instruments` displays the :ref:`configuration summary <conf summ instrument>` of all instruments.

 Section “Presets”